hmrc/emcs-tfe-nrs-message-broker/README.md

 The `invoke` method ([code](app/services/SendSubmissionToNRSService.scala)) picks up any records in the [`PENDING` or `FAILED_PENDING_RETRY`](app/models/mongo/RecordStatusEnum.scala) state.
 The number of records returned is limited to a configurable value (see `numberOfRecordsToRetrieve` in [application.conf](conf/application.conf)).

-It then sends all of these records (sequentially but with no pre-determined delay) to NRS and if an `OK` response is returned with a `nrSubmissionId` ([see response model](app/models/response/NRSSuccessResponse.scala)) then the record is set to `SENT`.
+It then sends all of these records (sequentially but with no pre-determined delay) to NRS and if an `OK` response is returned with a `nrSubmissionId` ([see response model](app/models/response/NRSSuccessResponse.scala)) then the record is set to `SENT` in application memory and subsequently deleted from Mongo.

 If NRS does not return the expected `OK` response then the record is set to `FAILED_PENDING_RETRY` and will be picked up in the next run.

-Once all the records have been sent (successfully or not), the results are reflected in Mongo (with each records `updatedAt` timestamp updated).
+Once all the records have been sent, the results are reflected in Mongo (with each records `updatedAt` timestamp updated).
+All successfully sent records are deleted from Mongo.

 The TTL on each record is 30 days since it was last updated (to cover any outages).